 But if you want to get more mileage out of your caviar, no matter the price, you’ll want to load up on garnishes and recipes that make it worth your while.

-Blini, triangular toast, puff pastry, and potato are some classic caviar accompaniments that bulk up each bite and help make your supply of pricey pearls last longer.
+Blini, triangular toast, puff pastry, creme fraiche, and potato are some classic caviar accompaniments that bulk up each bite and help make your supply of pricey pearls last longer.

 Many famous chefs are also known for ladling a scoop of caviar on top of a light, creamy angel hair pasta to spread that flavor throughout the main course.

-Delicate, cold vegetable soups are another great canvas for caviar, and the structure allows you to enjoy a few pearls in each bite rather than consuming it in heaps.
+Delicate, cold vegetable soups are another great canvas for caviar, and the structure allows you to enjoy a few pearls in each spoonful rather than consuming it in heaps.

 Good caviar is by no means a bargain, but you can get some of the best stuff on earth for a much better price than you may think.

 Today’s sustainable farming practices and aquaculture methods make great caviar more affordable to the masses, and fast delivery gets it right to your door in pristine condition.